Scooby-Doo (character): Appearance and anatomy

 Scooby is brown from head to toe with several distinctive black spots on his upper body and does not seem to have a melanistic mask.
 He is generally a quadruped but displays bipedal 'human' characteristics occasionally.
 Scooby also has opposable thumbs and can use his front paws like hands.
 He has a black nose and wears an off-yellow, diamond-shaped-tagged blue collar with an "SD" (his initials) and has four toes on each foot.
-Unlike other dogs, Scooby only has one pad on each of his paws (so that it was easier to draw in the Scooby-Doo Annuals).
+Unlike other dogs, Scooby only has one pad on each of his paws, a trait that was added to make it easier to draw in the Scooby-Doo Annuals.

 Scooby has a fully prehensile tail he can use to swing from or press buttons.
 Both his head and tail are malleable and useful as a communication aid or creating a distraction.

-Creator Iwao Takamoto later explained that before he designed the character, he first spoke to a Great Dane breeder, who described to him the desirable characteristics of a pedigree dog.
-Takamoto then drew Scooby as the opposite of this.
-He said "I decided to go the opposite [way] and gave him a hump back, bowed legs, small chin and such.
+Iwao Takamoto, the artist who designed Scooby Doo, first interviewed a Great Dane breeder to identify the most desirable features in pedigree Great Danes.
+He gave Scooby none of them: "I decided to go the opposite and gave him a hump back, bowed legs, small chin and such.
 Even his color is wrong."

 According to the official magazine that accompanied the 2002 film, Scooby is seven years old.

 Voice actors

 Don Messick originated the character's speech patterns and provided Scooby-Doo's voice in every Scooby-Doo production from 1969 until his retirement in 1996.
+Frank Welker (also the voice of Fred since 1969) was approached to take over the role, but was initially reluctant to do so.
 Voice actor Hadley Kay voiced the character for a brief period in 1997, for two episodes of Johnny Bravo, and a few television commercials.
 Scott Innes (also the then-voice of Shaggy) voiced Scooby-Doo in the 1998-2001 direct-to-video films and continued to voice the character regularly for video games (such as Scooby-Doo!
 Night of 100 Frights), toys and some commercials until 2008.
-Neil Fanning provided the voice of the computer-generated Scooby-Doo in the 2002 live-action film and its 2004 sequel.
-Frank Welker (also the voice of Fred since 1969) has voiced Scooby since 2002, taking over beginning with What's New, Scooby-Doo? and other spin-offs including the live-action prequels Scooby-Doo!
+Kay was selected by William Hanna to provide the voice of the computer-generated Scooby-Doo in the 2002 live-action film, but was later fired.
+Innes was also going to voice Scooby in the film, but was replaced with Neil Fanning, who reprised his role for its 2004 sequel.
+Welker has voiced Scooby since 2002, taking over beginning with What's New, Scooby-Doo? and other spin-offs including the live-action prequels Scooby-Doo!
 The Mystery Begins and Scooby-Doo!
 Curse of the Lake Monster.
-Dave Coulier and Seth Green have both voiced the character in Robot Chicken.